SkafteNicki/dtu_mlops/s4_debugging_and_logging/README.md

 - Profiling
 - Logging

-All three topics can be characterized by something you probably already are familiar with.
-Since you started programming, you have done debugging as nobody can write perfect code on the first try.
+All three topics can be characterized by something you are probably already familiar with.
+Since you started programming, you have done debugging, since nobody can write perfect code on the first try.
 Similarly, while you have not directly profiled your code, I bet that you at some point have had some very slow code and optimized it to run faster.
 Identifying and improving are the fundamentals of profiling code.
-Finally, logging is a very broad term and refers to any kind of output from your applications that helps you at a later point identify the "performance" of you application.
+Finally, logging is a very broad term and refers to any kind of output from your applications that helps you at a later point identify the "performance" of your application.

-However, while we expect you to already be familiar with these topics, we do not expect all of you to be experts as it is very rare that these topics are focused on.
+However, while we expect you to already be familiar with these topics, we do not expect all of you to be experts, as these topics are rarely focused on.
 Today we are going to introduce some best practices and tools to help you overcome every one of these three important topics.
 As the final topic for today, we are going to learn about how we can *minimize* boilerplate and focus on coding what matters for our project instead of all the boilerplate to get it working.